thifranc/docs.wiki.raw/Admin-Guide:-Using-Liquid-on-VPN.md

-Liquid can be used with external HTTPS termination, so a group can configure their own VPN-limited access, or through networks that aren't connected to the Internet.
+Liquid can be used with external HTTPS termination, so a group can configure their own VPN-limited access, or use networks that aren't connected to the Internet.

 ## Configure HTTPS